Ewa Braun

 Ewa Braun (born 2 August 1944) is a Polish Oscar winning set decorator, costume designer and production designer.

 She has been working in production design since the 1960s.
-Her most famous productions are Europa, Europa (1990) by Agnieszka Holland, Schindler's List (1993) by Steven Spielberg (won Oscar shared with Allan Starski for Best Art Direction/Set Decoration) and Wielki tydzień (1995) by Andrzej Wajda.
+Her most famous productions are Europa, Europa (1990) by Agnieszka Holland, Schindler's List (1993) by Steven Spielberg (won Oscar shared with Allan Starski for Best Art Direction/Set Decoration) and Holy Week (1995) by Andrzej Wajda.

+Her aunt was Michalina Anna Wisłocka née Braun.